-Note receivable pertains to a two-year unsecured interest-bearing advances granted by the Group in December 2018 to a certain third party.
+Note receivable pertains to unsecured noninterest-bearing advances granted by the Group in December 2018 to a certain third party.
+An allowance was provided for the full amount as of December 31, 2021.

 Other receivables include certain non-trade receivables and receivables arising from availments of employees of certain condominium units and parking slots in accordance with the Group's employee housing program (see Note 23.4).
-The non-current portion amounting to P118.3 million as of December 31, 2020 and 2019 is presented as Receivables from employees under Other Non-current Assets account in the consolidated statements of financial position (see Note 14).
+The non-current portion of such receivables amounting to P115.3 million and P118.3 million as of December 31, 2021 and 2020 is presented as Receivables from employees under Other Non-current Assets account in the consolidated statements of financial position (see Note 14).

-In 2020, certain trade receivables were found to be impaired using the provision matrix as determined by management; hence, an adequate amount of allowance for impairment has been recognized [see Note 26.2(b)].
+In 2021, certain trade receivables were found to be impaired using the provision matrix as determined by management; hence, an adequate amount of allowance for impairment has been recognized [see Note 26.2(b)].
 The reconciliation below shows the details of the allowance for impairment at the beginning and end of each reporting period.

-Note 2020 2019 Balance at beginning of year Impairment losses (recovery) P 219,438,090 603,677 P ( 273,744,610 54,306,520) Balance at end of year 26.2(b) P 220,041,767 P 219,438,090
+Note 2021 2020 Balance at beginning of year Impairment losses P 220,041,767 38,043,580 P 219,438,090 603,677 Balance at end of year 26.2(b) P 258,085,347 P 220,041,767

-Impairment losses or recovery is presented as part of Impairment Losses (Recovery) on Financial Assets in the 2020 and 2019 consolidated statements of comprehensive income.
+Impairment losses or recovery is presented as part of Impairment Losses (Recovery) on Financial Assets in the consolidated statements of comprehensive income.